Applying for a Student Loan

 General Information

-Brookdale participates in the William D. Ford Federal Direct Loan Program (FDLP), which consists of Subsidized Loans, Unsubsidized Loans, and PLUS Parent Loans.
+Brookdale Community College participates in the William D. Ford Federal Direct Loan Program (FDLP), which consists of subsidized loans, unsubsidized loans, and Parent PLUS loans.
 Students or parents who enter into an agreement regarding a Title IV HEA loan are advised that the loan will be submitted to NSLDS and accessible by authorized agencies, lenders, and institutions.

 What is a Federal Direct Loan?